 Climb On Safely is not designed to prepare leaders to instruct BSA youth in the skills of climbing or rappelling.
 Teaching climbing or rappelling requires a trained climbing instructor who meets the criteria defined in Climb On Safely.

 BSA guidelines require Climb on Safely training for all unit-level climbing and rappelling activities.
 One way to keep older youth in our programs is to get them out climbing.
-This class will show you how to keep it safe while they experience the fun.
+This online class will show you how to keep it safe while they experience the fun.